VET Program Approval and Maintenance Procedure

 1. If approved, TAFE Compliance to submit the completed application documentation and the Course Approval Committee minutes to Curriculum Committee for consideration

-2. If not approved, Program Manager and Curriculum Quality Leader, Head of Centre to be notified of reasons for rejections
+2. If not approved, Program Manager and Associate Director to be notified of reasons for rejections

-J. Program area are notified that all approvals have gone through and to commence work on qualification documentation Head of Centre/ Learner Excellence/Head of Centre/Program Manager
+J. Program areas are notified that all approvals have gone through and to commence work on qualification documentation Associate Director/ TAFE Compliance/Program Manager

 2. Program Manager to determine and communicate who will be working on developing qualification application documentation.